-Laws Applicable to Bicycles
+What are the Laws Applicable to Bicycles in Glastonbury?

 For instance, Connecticut General Statutes §14.232 specifies that motorists must provide at least three feet of clearance when passing bicycles on the road.
 Likewise, Conn.
 Gen. Stat. §14-286b imposes certain obligations on bicyclists, including the duty to “ride as close to the right side of the roadway as is safe” and a prohibition against riding more than two abreast when operating on roads used by motorized vehicles.

 Bicycle laws also impose duties to protect the safety of pedestrians.
 For example, Conn.
 Gen. Stat. §14-286 requires bicyclists operating on sidewalks or crosswalks to yield to pedestrians.
 Finally, bicycle laws also require bicyclists to take certain precautions for their own safety regardless of proximity to other vehicles or pedestrians.
 Conn.
 Gen. Stat. §14-286d, for instance, requires riders under the age of 16 to wear a helmet.